RedHatInsights/insights-core/docs/docs_guidelines.rst

 When adding comments to the code it is desirable to make it easy for a developer to access.
-This means putting the information at the top, in the module section, and only moving the documentation down into each mapper when it is specific to the mapper.
+This means putting the information at the top, in the module section, and only moving the documentation down into each parser when it is specific to the parser.
-For instance if there is only one mapper in a module then almost all of the documentation will be in the module section.
-If there are multiple mappers that are very similar then most of the documentation will be in the module section and only the unique details will be in each mapper's class.
+For instance if there is only one parser in a module then almost all of the documentation will be in the module section.
+If there are multiple parsers that are very similar then most of the documentation will be in the module section and only the unique details will be in each parser's class.

-Look at the example code in this article and also review the source files for these mappers and see how the documentation has been organized.
+Look at the example code in this article and also review the source files for these parsers and see how the documentation has been organized.

-Example Mapper
+Example Parser
 ==============

 The insights-core project follows the `Google Docstring Style`_ for docstring comments.